Neetu111/CDU-Course-Support-System/README.md

 Step 1: Enter the username and password to login
-Step 2: Choose a student progress report file to upload Step 3: After uploading click “Show Student Progress Report” to visualize the report Step 4: The report should be displayed on the screen as is
+Step 2: Choose a student progress report file to upload Step 3: After uploading click “Show Student Progress Report” to visualize the report Step 4: The report should be displayed on the screen
 ```